-Though the debate still rages about the actual cause of it the most likely culprit is a tiny fungus called Malassezia.
-It lives on everyone’s scalp but which causes problems in some people.
-The fungus itself is a big fan of the natural oils your skin produces but in return it creates an acid your skin definitely isn’t a fan of.
-Hence the skin shedding.
+Though the debate still rages about the actual cause of it, the most likely culprit is a tiny fungus called Malassezia.
+It lives on everyone’s scalp, but only causes problems in some people.
+The fungus itself is a big fan of the natural oils your skin produces but in return it creates an acid that your skin definitely isn’t a fan of, hence the skin shedding.
 So what can you do to fight the flakes?
 Well, below are a few tips that should help.

 45th U.S. President Donald Trump brushes off President of France Emmanuel Macron’s ‘dandruff’

 Don’t scratch.
 Not only does constant scratching dislodge skin flakes so they appear more noticeable, research has shown that it actually damages the surface of the hair, too, affecting how it looks and leading to breakage.

 Don’t use heavy hair styling products.
 Waxes, putties and pomades might be great for normal hair but aren’t so good if you have dandruff.
 They tend to glue the flakes to the hair.
 In fact, if you can go au naturel all the better as this allows the flakes to fall away.
 If you do need to use products use less of them and opt for lighter ones like non-sticky gels or mousses.

 Don’t get stressed.
 Most sufferers notice that their dandruff has a nasty habit of flaring up when they’re under stress.
 So if you’re living on the wire take steps to axe the anxiety.
 As for the worry of the dandruff itself, remember – there’s plenty you can do to combat it.